 Welcome!
-I am a historian of the eighteenth-century world, particularly the British Empire and the many Indigenous societies it encountered.
+I am a historian of modern empire and its relationship to several different Indigenous societies (especially in Native America, Australia, and the Pacific).
 I also have interests in visual history, anthropological history, experimental uses of biography, and issues surrounding higher education and the humanities.
 On this site you’ll find links to my historical writing, reflections on my historical reading, and discussions of various historical engagements (oh, and an unlikely page on swimming).

 [HEADER PICTURE CREDIT: “PRINCE LE BOO,” (C.1785), NAT.
 LIB.
 OF AUSTRALIA.
 3837 #U7224 NK1675]